gigamaster/Plugg/README.md

 A module for XOOPS Cube Legacy powered by Sabai Framework released by the founder of Xoops Kazumi Ono aka Onokazu.

-Plugg is a comunnity driven web application that lets you setup an advanced but simple plugin system to easily install extra functionality : user and group management, webforms, forum and easily choose the widgets you want to add by dragging
+Plugg is a comunity driven web application that lets you setup an advanced but simple plugin system to easily install extra functionality : user and group management, webforms, forum and easily choose the widgets you want to add by dragging